-Implementation of an IRMA Board decision to disassociate from a mine, mining company, IRMA member, contractor, Certification Body, or other entities engaged in IRMA (e.g., those using the self-assessment tool, those on the Responsible Mining Map) shall occur within 30 days of the decision and shall include termination of all contractual relationships with IRMA and removal of any references to the disassociated party in IRMA materials and website.
+Implementation of an IRMA Board decision to disassociate from a mine, mining company, IRMA member, contractor, Independent Audit Firm, or other entities engaged in IRMA (e.g., those using the self-assessment tool, those on the Responsible Mining Map) shall occur within 30 days of the decision and shall include termination of all contractual relationships with IRMA and removal of any references to the disassociated party in IRMA materials and website.

-Disassociation with a mining company shall also result in removal of IRMA achievement any of their IRMA- certified (or other achievement level) mine sites, and removal of ongoing claims of achievement for their participating mines.
+Disassociation with a mining company shall also result in removal of IRMA achievement from any of its participating mine sites.

-Except where prohibited by law or by operation of applicable contract, disassociation shall result in forfeiture of all funds paid to IRMA up to the point of the Board's disassociation determination.
+Except where prohibited by law or by operation of applicable contract, disassociation shall result in forfeiture of all funds paid to IRMA up to the point of the Board's disassociation determination